Lesson Plan - Get It!

 An example is when you sign a question.
 You don't use a sign for a question mark, and you can't raise your voice to go up at the end.
 Others will know it's a question because of your furrowed brow.

 The ASL Alphabet

 The alphabet is the most important thing to know in sign language.
-If you don't know the sign for something, you can always spell the word out.
+You can always spell the word out if you don't know the sign for something.

-Watch this video of the ASL alphabet, paying special attention to the handshapes.
-There are two signs that involve movement as well, so take note of those.
+Watch this video of the ASL alphabet, paying special attention to the hand shapes.
+Two signs involve movement as well, so take note of those.

 Take a look at the signs for the alphabet below.
 If there is an arrow next to a sign, that indicates the movement involved.

 This next ASL THAT video shows some greetings in sign language.
 Practice these greetings along with the video until you feel confident doing them on your own.

 When you've familiarized yourself with the alphabet and greetings, move on to the Got It? section to test your new ASL skills!